MCStreetguy/SmartConsole/Docs/usage.md

 We just created a command named 'hello-world' that prints out 'Hello World!' on execution.
 _(Yeah, I know, not very inventive, but it's enough for a demonstration)_

+You have to follow some guidelines so that SmartConsole recognizes everything correctly.
+For example, the class name of a command handler must end in `Command` and all relevant methods must end in `Action`.
+Relevant in this context means methods that represent either the sole or different functions of the command.
+I'll explain the [exact procedure of the algorithm](#the-analysis-algorithm) later.

 Now we extend our app config to tell it about our new command:

 ``` php hl_lines="17 18 19"